PowerMops/powermops-site/src/routes/pmops/Reference-10.md

 Then we need to load the immediate words again, but this time they'll be native.
 This is done in the files pBase, pArgs and qpClass.
-Note that these files start with a 'p' &ndash; except for qpClass, which gets loaded at 'q' time as well.
+Note that these files start with a 'p' -- except for qpClass, which gets loaded at 'q' time as well.
 I have been able to use conditional compilation of the form PPC? \[IF\]\...\[ELSE\]\...\[THEN\] to be able to get most of the Class-related code into one file.
 (The flag PPC? get